 At the school level, pupil participation in aspects of school life is essential for promoting the democratic spirit.
 Teachers then become a wholesome part of moral education since there is the necessity on their part to demonstrate the same democracy.
-The mutual respect of teacher and student is the basis of moral education.
+The mutual respect of teacher and student is the basis of moral education

 This is an elaboration of what is entailed when we base moral education on real problems.
-For when we apply moral principles to the concrete situation in our society - student/teacher/head-master/Ministry: masses and elites; the plight of peasants, workers, squatters, communities, etc. - it all boils down to the safeguarding of democracy and human rights.
+For when we apply moral principles to the concrete situation in our society - student/teacher/headmaster/Ministry; masses and elites; the plight of peasants, workers, squatters, communities, etc. it all boils down to the safeguarding of democracy and human rights.

-Human rights are essentially moral rights which have been internationally recognised as sacred and inviolable.
+Human rights are essentially moral rights which have been internationally recognised as sacred and inviolable well as a whole series of contradictions within our national politics.

-The area of human rights and democracy is a huge one, within which we can teach moral values as well as help our children solve real-life problems such as the rights and wrongs of international conflicts, industrial disputes, domestic problems as well as a whole series of contradictions within our national politics.
+The area of human rights and democracy is a huge one, within which we can teach moral values as well as help our children solve real-life problems such as the rights and wrongs of international conflicts, industrial disputes, domestic problems as